TotallyInformation/awesome-to-me/browser-chrome.md

 Browsing securely is quite a tall ask from any general purpose OS and browser.
 These extensions and configuration should help.

+You might also want to check out the [EFF Privacy Starter Pack](https://ssd.eff.org/en/playlist/want-security-starter-pack).

 - [WebRTC Network Limiter](https://chrome.google.com/webstore/detail/webrtc-network-limiter/npeicpdbkakmehahjeeohfdhnlpdklia) -
   WebRTC is an open media standard.
 However it leaks information such as your internal IP addresses and should be blocked if you want to stay completely secure.